JeffFessler/book-la-demo/README.md

 [Julia language](https://julialang.org/)
 to accompany the book
 "Matrix Methods and Applications:
+Algorithms for
-Algorithms for Signal Processing, Data Science and Machine Learning" by Jeff Fessler and Raj Nadakuditi of the University of Michigan.
+Data Science, Machine Learning and Signal Processing" by Jeff Fessler and Raj Nadakuditi of the University of Michigan.
+Forthcoming in 2024 from Cambridge University Press.

 The demos expect Julia 1.9 or above.